A PHP constant is a name or an identifier for a simple value which can’t change throughout the execution of the script.

 The example below creates a constant with a case-sensitive name:

 echo R; // Prints 8.314

-Constants can’t change along the program and they don’t have ‘$’ sign at the first.
-They are accessible just by names of them.
-If you use second method, you must use it at the top of your program but the first method has no restriction.
+Constants can’t change during the program and they don’t have a ‘$’ sign at the beginning.
+They are accessible just by the names of them.
+If you use the second method, you must use it at the top of your program, but the first method has no restrictions.

 Some valid constant names

 define("2TESTVALUE", "invalid ");

 define("__TESTVALUE__", "invalid ");